Preventing auto_open and Workbook_Open events from running

 Macro security set to medium or higher

-If your macro security is set to al least "Medium" and you have never set it's publisher to trusted (for a signed macro) you can forget about holding shift when opening the file or clicking the file on the MRU list.
+If your macro security is set to al least "Medium" and you have never set its publisher to trusted (for a signed macro) you can forget about holding shift when opening the file or clicking the file on the MRU list.
 Instead, you must hold shift when you enable macros:

 Fig.9: Hold shift when you press Enable macros